 If that is not scary enough, you can always grab the remastered version released in 2015 on Steam.
 This is a remake of a remake, however, which adds new environments, scenarios, and surprises to ensure Resident Evil is every bit as scary as you remember it.

 “This is how you died,” Project Zomboid tells you as you walk gingerly into the overrun American countryside for the first time.
 This is not going to end well.
-But you can drag out the inevitable for some time - eking out an isometric existence through shrewd scavenging, food sourcing, and first aid.
+But you can drag out the inevitable for some time – eking out an isometric existence through the shrewd scavenging, food sourcing, and first aid skills you will have honed well from the best survival games.

 The entire map is open and guidance is minimal – only good preparation and a tab open to the Zomboid wiki can save you.
 Once you have established a domestic base, the game becomes a matter of tense smash and grabs, weighing up potential loot against the chance of zombie encounters.
 Long-term survival means rebuilding rural America – constructing and maintaining farms and adopting a defensive playstyle.